Kirk and Uhura's kiss: Reception

+While there was much talk among the production staff about the kiss, it did not garner much reaction from the general public nor the television industry, according to Thompson, who stated, "It neither got the backlash one might have expected nor did it open the doors for lots more shows to do this.
+The shot heard around the world started the American Revolution.
+The kiss heard around the world eventually did ... but not immediately."

 There are no records of any public complaints about the scene.
 Nichols observed that "Plato's Stepchildren", which first aired on November 22, 1968, "received a huge response.
 We received one of the largest batches of fan mail ever, all of it very positive, with many addressed to me from girls wondering how it felt to kiss Captain Kirk, and many to him from guys wondering the same thing about me.
 However, almost no one found the kiss offensive," except from a single mildly negative letter from one white Southerner who wrote: "I am totally opposed to the mixing of the races.
 However, any time a red-blooded American boy like Captain Kirk gets a beautiful dame in his arms that looks like Uhura, he ain't gonna fight it."
-Nichols said "for me, the most memorable episode of our last season was 'Plato's Stepchildren.'"
+Nichols said she found the episode to be the most memorable one from the show's final season.

+Nichols said in 2010 the episode's iconic status is due to its profound effect on viewers, commenting, "The first thing people want to talk about is the first interracial kiss and what it did for them.
+And they thought of the world differently, they thought of people differently."
+Eric Deggans, national television critic for National Public Radio, said the kiss "suggested that there was a future where these issues were not such a big deal.
+The characters themselves were not freaking out because a black woman was kissing a white man. ...
+In this utopian-like future, we solved this issue.
+We're beyond it.
+That was a wonderful message to send."

-In 2016, TVline ranked the kiss as one of the top 20 moments of Star Trek.
+In 2016, TVLine ranked the kiss as one of the top 20 moments of Star Trek.
 In 2016, Radio Times ranked the kiss as the 25th best moment in all Star Trek, including later spin-off series.
 The cultural impact of the kiss was noted by National Geographic, in 2016.
 WhatCulture ranked this the 8th best romantic-sexual moment in Star Trek.